Saurox/HitBtcSharp/README.md

 # HitBtcSharp

-Rest and Websocket Client for HITBTC Crypto Currency Exchange
+Rest and Websocket Client for HITBTC Exchange